The miniDSP Device Console¶

 To start Dirac Live calibration, click on the START CALIBRATION button.
 The Device Console will disconnect and the Dirac Live application will start.

 Be sure to start the Dirac Live application from within the Device Console using the START CALIBRATION button.
-If you open the Dirac Live application by itself, it will not be able to detect the Flex Eight.
+If you open the Dirac Live application directly from your operating system, it will not be able to detect the Flex Eight.

 Dirac Live calibration can not be performed over the network, so the START CALIBRATION button will be visible only if the Flex Eight is connected to the computer by USB.

-The miniDSP Flex Eight (DL) has four onboard presets, each of which contains all of the settings for audio processing except items controlled by the front panel and remote control (volume, mute, input source, Dirac Live on/off).
+The miniDSP Flex Eight (DL) has four onboard presets, each of which contains all of the settings for audio processing.

 Selecting a preset¶